tduck973564/my-coding-ideas/README.md

 # my-coding-ideas
 A collection of ideas I have rounded up
-I'm going to make a small rust program to easily add stuff to this
+I'm going to make a small script to easily add stuff to this

+- Basic command parser in Rust